Today, we’re going to teach you all you need to know to find the best laptop for photo editing.

 Color Accuracy and Viewing Angles are most heavily impacted by panel type, while screen resolution and screen size are generally determined independently of other specifications.

-Panel type refers to…well, it’s pretty self-explanatory.
-What is less self-explanatory are the prominent panel types on the market, and the major differences between the three.
+Panel type refers to the type of hardware screen panel that is built in.
+There are three prominent panel types on the market, and there are major differences between the three.

 We’ll list them below: